 Members of the Bar Association enjoy access to the Australian Bar Association's member benefits scheme, which includes offers for luxury cars, travel, electrical goods, a wine club and more.

-The Bar Association has reserved 15 full time places under a management agreement across three childcare centres operated by Guardian Early Learning Group, for a period of three years from November 2016.
+The Bar Association has reserved 15 full time places under a management agreement across two childcare centres operated by Guardian Early Learning Group, for a period of three years from November 2016.
 This number can be increased, subject to availability.
 Members who apply for a place but are not immediately granted a place will be put on a wait list.

 costs and billing precedents